jstnrme77/scalerrs-portal/progress.md

 - Moved status filters in Deliverables page to be positioned next to tab navigation for better usability and visual consistency
 - Added dynamic filter controls that change based on the active tab (Briefs, Articles, Backlinks)
 - Improved filter UI with clear buttons that appear only when filters are active
+- Updated Quick Links in Reports page with rounded purple backgrounds and Lucide icons for a more consistent design
+- Removed accidentally added Quick Links section from homepage
+- Simplified Monthly report by removing "Top Movers" section, "View Detailed Analysis & Recommendations" button, and "Current Visibility"/"vs Competition" sections
+- Changed "Wins" and "Cautions" sections in Monthly report from colored backgrounds (purple/gold) to grey backgrounds while maintaining the same icons
+- Made all section titles in Reports page consistent with 18px font size and bold styling across weekly, monthly, and quarterly tabs
+- Updated Experiments section icons in Reports page to match homepage styling with purple icons in rounded backgrounds
+- Made TL;DR, Average Keyword Position, and Experiments sections consistent across all report timeframes with the same styling, borders, and colors
+- Updated all informational sections (TL;DR, Key Takeaways, Where We Are Now, Where We're Heading Next) to use the same gray background color (bg-gray-50) for consistency
+- Updated Wins and Cautions sections to use the same gray background color (bg-gray-50) for consistency with other informational sections